semiologic/contact-form/readme.txt

 == Change Log ==

+= 3.1 =

+- Captions shown in fields are now cleared upon user input

 = 3.0 =

 - New configuration option to show the Captions (Your Name, Your Email, ...) as the input field defaults as opposed to over fields